Royal Palace Madrid

 Just walking around the outside of the Royal Palace is impressive.
 There is a vast courtyard behind elegant iron fencing.
 To the side of the courtyard is an unexpected and stunning view across the countryside beyond.
 It's as if Madrid just stops and the fields and trees start.
 On a clear day this panoramic view is breathtaking.

-Once inside the Royal Palace you have a choice of purchasing either a ticket for a guided tour, or a normal ticket (€1.00 less) so that you can walk around at your own pace.
-The guided tour is very in depth and takes about 45 minutes.
+Once inside the Royal Palace you have a choice of purchasing either a ticket for a guided tour or a normal ticket so that you can walk around at your own pace.
+The guided tour is in-depth and takes about 45 minutes.
 If you walk around under your own steam, there are still information points throughout that explain more about each room and its function.

 You have access to lavish halls, banqueting rooms, the throne room, residential areas, the Royal Armoury and Royal Pharmacy.
 Many important events have taken place within the walls of the Royal Palace.
 For example, the Hall of Columns was where Spain signed a treaty that gave them acceptance into the European Union in 1985.